open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/using-the-nuget-packages.md

 ## When to use the NuGet packages

-The NuGet packages are primarily intended for the following scenarios:
+Use the NuGet packages in the following scenarios:

-1. Simplify deployment in certain scenarios, e.g.: container running a single application.
+1. Simplify deployment.
+For example, a container running a single application.
 1. Support instrumentation of [`self-contained`](https://learn.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained)
   applications.
-1. Facilitate developer experimentation with the automatic instrumentation via the familiar usage of NuGet packages.
+1. Facilitate developer experimentation with automatic instrumentation through NuGet packages.

 ## When NOT to use the NuGet packages